kimusan/retro-terminal-web/plugins/blog-bbs/README.md

 Edit or replace these files with your own ANSI sequences; they are read verbatim, so you can use 16-color or true-color escapes.

+## Usage

+1. Run `telnet blog` from the terminal.
+The connection animation plays before the ANSI UI appears.
+2. When prompted, enter a handle.
+The on-screen prompt switches to `HANDLE@NODE>`, making it obvious that you are inside the BBS rather than the regular shell.
+3. Available commands: `LIST`, `READ <id|slug>`, `LATEST`, `MESSAGES`, `LEAVE <message>` (or `LEAVE @handle <message>`), `MENU`, and `HANGUP`.
+4. Every command clears the screen and reprints the welcome frame and menu before showing the command output, keeping the UI consistent across screen sizes.
+5. Prefix a message with `@handle` if you want to sign it differently from your logged-in handle (`LEAVE @guest Thanks for stopping by!`).

+The lobby message board stores entries inside `plugins/blog-bbs/data/messages.json`.
+If that file (or directory) is not writable, the UI automatically switches to read-only mode and surfaces a warning to the user.

 ## Blog Metadata

 Each post supports a lightweight YAML front matter block: